The Complexity of Network Satisfaction Problems for Symmetric Relation Algebras with a Flexible Atom: Preliminaries

-For relation algebras that are not representable the set of yes-instances of the network satisfaction problem is empty (see Def. \ref{defi:nsp}).
-We thus omit the definition of relation algebras and start immediately with the simpler definition of \emph{representable relation algebras}; here we basically follow the textbook of Maddux \cite{Maddux2006}.
+{ Relation algebras that are not representable have a trivial network satisfaction problem, namely the class of yes-instances of their network satisfaction problem is empty (see Definition~\ref{defi:nsp}).} We thus omit the definition of relation algebras and start immediately with the simpler definition of \emph{representable relation algebras}; here we basically follow the textbook by \cite{Maddux2006-dp}.